Bankruptcy – Chapter 11

-Also, careful consideration of other alternatives needs to be evaluated before the starting of the filing process along with the post-bankruptcy financial, going concern value, creditworthiness, and economic repercussions that decide what action is right for the company.
+Also, careful consideration of other alternatives needs to be evaluated before starting the filing process along with the post-bankruptcy financial, going concern value, creditworthiness, and economic repercussions that decide what action is right for the company.

-During the action, the Bankruptcy Courts help the business to recast its obligations and reshape its Balance Sheet.
+During the action, the Bankruptcy Courts help the business recast its obligations and reshape its Balance Sheet.
 Most firms and companies continue to operate during this process once they file the application.
 However, they need to seek explicit approvals from the Court for the below decisions:

 - Sale of Assets such as PPE (Property Plant or Equipment) – Except for items such as Inventory in the ordinary course of business.